-From quiffs to slicked back looks, hair gel helps you create all kinds of styles.
+From quiffs to slicked-back looks, hair gel can help you create all kinds of styles.
 But can hair gel cause hair loss or hair damage?

-If you’re a regular hair gel user and you’re seeing high levels of hair loss, you’re probably wondering if your product is to blame.
-But most of the time, hair gel won’t cause or contribute to hair loss.
+If you use hair gel daily and you’re seeing high levels of hair loss, you’re probably wondering if your hair care product is to blame.
+Fortunately, in most circumstances, hair gel won’t cause or contribute to hair loss.

-Let’s find out more about hair gel, and whether it can damage your hair.
+Let’s find out more about hair gel, and whether it can damage the health of your hair and scalp.

 Knowing what your hair gel contains can help you choose the best formula for your hair.
 Different formulations use different ingredients, though most fall into the following categories:

 Hair gel is unlikely to cause hair loss.
-Most male hair loss is caused by a combination of genetics and hormones, and manifests as male pattern baldness.
+A combination of genetics and hormones causes most male hair loss and manifests as male pattern baldness.
 So your hair thinning is more likely to be caused by baldness genes than the hair gel you’re using.

 The research into the effects of hair gel itself is fairly limited, though it’s unlikely that any of the commonly used ingredients will cause hair loss.
 One study found that PVP is safe for use in cosmetics [2].